wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 The elegance of this solution lies in the fact that we easily did this with recursion, in a rather terse, clear and "mathematical" way.

 The ability to reuse functions like this grants us a lot of power in Haskell and allows us to reason about code in a very powerful way.

-If we tried to write this in a strict language, the list will be strictly evaluated and the function would never terminate.
-Hence, we'll need to write seperate functions that would terminate the generation of powers.
-That'd be messy.

 ## Fibonacci Numbers